cs499Mirror/MagicMirror/modules/gCalendar/README.md

 The `gCalendar` module is expanding upon the default calendar module of the MagicMirror.
 This module displays events from a public .ical calendar as well as allowing a user to have their private Google Calendar events pulled and merged to the pre-existing .ical calendar events.

-## Using the module
+## Installing and Using the Module
+This document details how to install and use the gCalendar module addition to the Magic Mirror² program.

+1. Open your system's command line prompt (hereafter referred to simply as "prompt").
+For Windows, the recommended prompt is "Git Bash", as itis the most successful in conducted tests.
+For Unix based systems (including Mac), open "Terminal".

+2. Run "node -v" in your prompt.
+If you get a version number back, skip to step 4 below.
+Otherwise, close your prompt and continue at 3.

+3. Navigate to https://nodejs.org/en/download/ and install node.js for your platform.
+Reopen your prompt.

+4. Run "npm install npm --global" in your prompt.

+5. Navigate to the directory of Magic Mirror and run npm install.

-First, the user should visit the Google Calendar API Node.js quickstart (https://developers.google.com/google-apps/calendar/quickstart/nodejs) and complete steps 1 and 2.
+6. Visit the Google Calendar API Node.js quickstart (https://developers.google.com/google-apps/calendar/quickstart/nodejs) and complete steps 1 and 2.

-Step 1 will have the user sign into the Google API Console and retrieve a file called `client_secret.json`.
+Step 1 of quickstart will have the user sign into the Google API Console and retrieve a file called `client_secret.json`.
 Put this file in `modules/gCalendar/quickstart/client_secret.js`.

 **NOTE** on subsequent uses, if you create a different client_secret.js file, you will need to remove the old credentials file located in
 `~/.credentials/calendar-nodejs-quickstart.json`, otherwise you will receive an 'unauthorized_client' error